cloudgenera/cloud-questions-web-plugin/README.md

 Getting started with the CloudDemand plugin is quick and easy.
 You can use the CloudDemand example template(s) to understand how the CloudDemand plugin works, and assess what level of customization will be required to meet your objectives.

+1. Clone this repository, or [download](https://github.com/cloudgenera/cloudgenera-clouddemand-plugin/archive/master.zip) and extract this project.

-1. Edit the file `scripts/clouddemand.js`, and find the following code block:
+2. Edit the file `scripts/clouddemand.js`, and find the following code block:
 ```javascript
 function forTestingPurposesOnly() {
     //--------------------------